rmasci13/FantasyMockDraft/README.md

 # # Fantasy Football Mock Draft Simulator

-A console-based application that simulates a fantasy football draft with intelligent CPU-controlled teams that adapt their picks based on team needs and roster construction.
+A console-based application that simulates a fantasy football draft with CPU-controlled teams that adapt their picks based on team needs and roster construction.

 ## Technologies
 - Java